From Here to Eternity: Production

 S. Sylvan Simon suggested to Harry Cohn that Columbia buy the rights to the novel and Simon was assigned to make the film but died from a heart attack in May 1951 before he could make preparations for the film.
+Author James Jones was initially hired to write the screen treatment for the film, but withdrew due to disagreements with Cohn.
+His early screenplay and notes are preserved at the Yale Collection of American Literature.

 Hollywood legend has it that Frank Sinatra got the role in the film by means of his alleged Mafia connections, and it was the basis for a similar subplot in The Godfather.
 However, that has been dismissed on several occasions by the cast and crew of the film.
 Director Fred Zinnemann commented that "the legend about a horse's head having been cut off is pure invention, a poetic license on the part of Mario Puzo, who wrote The Godfather".
 One explanation of Sinatra's casting is that his then-wife Ava Gardner persuaded studio head Harry Cohn's wife to use her influence with him; this version is related by Kitty Kelley in her Sinatra biography.

 Joan Crawford and Gladys George were offered roles, but George lost her role when the director decided he wanted to cast the female roles against type, and Crawford's demands to be filmed by her own cameraman led the studio to take a chance on Deborah Kerr, also playing against type.

 Kim Stanley heavily campaigned for the role of Lorene, which later garnered an Academy Award for Donna Reed.

 The on-screen chemistry between Lancaster and Kerr may have spilled off-screen; it was alleged that the stars became involved romantically during filming.

 The songs "Re-Enlistment Blues" and "From Here to Eternity" were written by Robert Wells and Fred Karger.

 In 1951, LIFE magazine reported the novel's sale price to Hollywood as $82,500.